 Students use software applications most commonly used by design professionals.
 Practical training leads to the development of a professional portfolio.
 All digital courses are hands-on, taught in the computer lab, and include additional lab time on a sign-up basis at no additional cost.

-XDWG1001 Drawing & Composition XGRD1101 Color Theory & Design
+XDWG1001 Drawing & Composition XGRD1101 Color Theory & Design xGRD5012 Fundamentals of 2-Dimensional Design

 XDMA9011 Introduction to Digital Design